 - ➤ To enable adaptive recording, please make sure you've set up the trigger source such as Motion Detection, DI Device, or Manual Trigger.

 - ► When there is no alarm trigger:

 - JPEG mode: record 1 frame per second.

 - H.264 mode: record the I frame only.

+- MPEG-4 mode: record the I frame only.

 - ▶ When the I frame period is >1s on Video settings page, firmware will force decrease the I frame period to 1s when adaptive recording is enabled.

 The alarm trigger includes: motion detection and DI detection.
-Please refer to Event Settings on page 94.
+Please refer to Event Settings on page 92.

 - Pre-event recording and post-event recording The Network Camera has a buffer that temporarily holds data for a period of time.
 Therefore, when an event occurs, the camera can restrieve image frames taken several seconds ago.
 Enter a number to define the duration of recording before and after a trigger is activated. - Priority: Select the relative importance of this recording (High, Normal, or Low).
-Recording with a higher priority setting will be processed first. - Source: Select a video stream as the recording source.
+Recording with a higher priority setting will be executed first. - Source: Select a video stream as the recording source.

 ▶ To enable recording notification please configure Event settings first .
-Please refer to page 94.
+Please refer to page 92.